Real Estate, a crop that can be harvested every month-Samuel J. LeFrak

 The merger of polis with cosmos was the idea the city was to be used as a vehicle to connect people with the heavens.
 The city is not a civilization but rather the material accretion of wealth that comes before the end.
 It’s the ossification of once were great ideas of a polyglot identity.
 Cities are a byproduct of the prosperity of a nation.
 As the countryside flourished in its dynamic agrarian principles and industrialization, the city becomes the destination for schools, arts, banks, and anything part of transactional economics.
 They benefited from the need of information and the coordination of both service and finances in a globalized economy.
 Knowledge-based industries have led to the Renaissance man’s death and gave rise to the one-trick pony expert.
 Eventually, the countryside is depleted of fresh human capital for a wide variety of reasons and begins to decline in political influence from depopulation.

-In the 3rd world, people between the ages of 20-50 work urban centers and send money to their children and parents in the countryside for basic necessities.
-If things go sideways for them in the city, they can always go back home, tend to their land, and be with their families without the worries of property taxes and mortgages.
-In the United States we are being killed off via elegant extinction because we forgot some basics rules in reproduction, societal principles and since we aren’t reproducing, we must bring in fresh bodies from other continents to pledge allegiance to muh GDP.
+In the 3rd world, people between the ages of 20-50 work urban centers and send money to their families in the countryside for basic necessities.
+If things go sideways for them in the city, they can always go back home, tend to their land, and be with loved ones without the worries of property taxes and mortgages.
+In the United States we are being killed off via elegant extinction because we forgot some basics rules in reproduction, societal principles and since we aren’t reproducing, so we must bring in fresh bodies from other continents to pledge allegiance to muh GDP.
 Death rates have always been higher in urban areas than in rural areas and birth rates have always been higher in the countryside until recently.

 Cities need to keep growing because their political influence depends on human capital.
 The more people a city has, the more votes it commands, the more money it gets and the fewer jobs a city has to offer, thus more people become dependent on the system fueling government largess.
 This is called plutonomy or an economic model based on a wealthy class investing and spending while subsidizing’s immigrants and the impoverished who will vote to ensure the elites retain power.
 Trained people will be the managerial class overseeing the plantation of mystery meat serfs who will be well regulated to workfare and will stagnant inside the city centers.